Marxism–Leninism–Maoism: Peru

 In the 1980s and 1990s Shining Path, which claimed Marxism-Leninism-Maoism as its ideology, fought an insurgency against the Peruvian state that resulted in tens of thousands of deaths.
 This insurgency was largely defeated in the 1990s, although sporadic violence has continued into the present.
-Remnants of Shining Path are organized as the Militarized Communist Party of Peru.

 Asia

 India

 The Communist Party of India (Maoist) is a Marxist–Leninist–Maoist political party which aims to overthrow the government of India.
 It was founded on 21 September 2004 through the merger of the Communist Party of India (Marxist–Leninist) People's War and the Maoist Communist Centre of India.
 The merger was announced to the public on 14 October the same year.
 In the merger, a provisional central committee was constituted, with the erstwhile people's war leader Muppala Lakshmana Rao (alias Ganapathi) as the general secretary.
 It is currently proscribed as a terrorist organization by the Indian government.